mihaelpucekovic/Top-Pop/README.md

 Tracks can be sorted ascending, descending or shown as fetched from API.

-When clicked on a track in a list, new screen is shown with information about the track and list of tracks on the album.
+When clicked on a track in a list, new screen is shown with information about the track and a list of tracks on the album.

 **Top pop tracks fetched from Deezer API:**